Could your painful bloating be SIBO?

 It is important to remember that anything that kills bacteria in the small intestine will also affect the balance of bacteria in the large bowel.
 It is advisable to work with a qualified herbalist to ensure that the treatment is of short duration and not harmful to the many beneficial bacteria that inhabit the rest of the gut.

 It is common for people to experience recurring SIBO.
-Therefore the next step in the treatment process must be to uncover the reason why the SIBO occurred, addressing this issue so that the SIBO won't relapse.
+Therefore one of the steps in the treatment process must be to uncover the reason why the SIBO occurred in the first place, and address this issue so that the SIBO won't relapse.
 SIBO can be caused by a number of things including chronic constipation, low levels of stomach acid, antibiotics, medications, or bouts of food poisoning.

 When will I feel well?